 - Access to a discussion forum and chat room to facilitate sharing of improvement strategies

 - Support to develop strategies to hold gains and embed practices beyond the life of the Collaborative.

-One of the key tangible benefits to hospitals who enrolled in the Collaborative includes building capacity and capability within their teams in the science and methodology of achieving improved outcomes for women.
-These skills can then be deployed to other priority topics subsequent to the completion of this Collaborative.
+One of the key tangible benefits to hospitals who enrolled in the Collaborative was building capacity and capability within their teams in the science and methodology of achieving improved outcomes for women.
+These skills could then be deployed to other priority topics subsequent to the completion of this Collaborative.